emer/axon/README.md

 It is important that the FS-FFFB inhibition function properly adjusts for the Target-like layers, so that inhibition is computed on all the synaptic input in the minus phase, but only on the GeExt-based input in the plus phase.
 The `Clamped` flag on the `fsfffb.Inhib` state makes this happen.

-The `PulvinarLayer` case is particularly tricky because sometimes the driver input can be weak or entirely missing, in which case it behaves like it does in the plus phase (using synaptic input).
-Thus, this layer needs to set the `Clamped` flag based on whether it actually got sufficient driver input -- see the `InhibClampThr` in `LayerParams.Pulv` for the controlling parameters here.
+Importantly, if `GeExt` is weak (less than [fsfffb](fsfffb) `ClampExtMin`), then all the synaptic input is used, so that the plus phase activity matches the activity in the minus phase.

 #### SpikeFmG: Compute Vm and Spikes from all the G's